Using a Custom Domain

 - Go to Domains at

-- Copy the DNS TXT Name and Value shown in the claimed domains table.
+- Copy the DNS TXT Name and Value from the table of claimed domains.

 Using the API